cbcrg/tcoffee/docs/tcoffee_manual.rst

   $: <EXECUTABLE><PARAM1><IN_FLAG><seq_file><PARAM2><OUT_FLAG><outname><PARAM>

 You should know what is the best place for squizing your extra parameters.
 It will depend on the application, although PARAM2 is usually a good guess.
-Now if you want, for instance to modify the gap penalty of clustalw, you can try the following (of course, you must know the command line of the program you are trying to modify (clustalw in this case):
+Now if you want, for instance to modify the gap penalty of clustalw, you can try the following (of course, you must know the command line of the program you are trying to modify (ClustalW in this case):

 ::